 In reality, research (again from the CDC’s National Survey of Family Growth) tells a different story.

-In short, it’s the age that a couple decide to move in together first that determines the liklihood of divorce, not just cohabitating.
+In short, it’s the age that a couple decide to move in together first that determines the likelihood of divorce, not just cohabitating.

 When a couple moves in together around age 18 and then later marry, they have a whopping 60% chance of getting divorced.

 Instead, if they just waited until they were at least 23, they would see that divorce rate cut in half down to 30%.

-So age and our lack of maturity and ability to choose a suitable partner is to blame for high divorce rates more than cohabitation.
+So age and our lack of maturity and ability to choose a suitable partner are to blame for high divorce rates more than cohabitation.